 - Internship or capstone project for real-world data application

 - Small class sizes for extra support

 - Undergraduate (baccalaureate) degree from a regionally accredited college or university with an overall grade point average of 2.75 or higher

 - Undergraduate degree in computer science or related field OR coursework in object-oriented programming & database management systems

 - Coursework in Statistics and college-level math required

 In this 36-credit master’s program, students will take a variety of courses designed to sharpen and strengthen their understanding of business, technology, and analytics.
 Courses include:

-- CIS 545: Mathematics for the Data Sciences
+- MCIS 545: Mathematics for the Data Sciences

-- CIS 540: Programming for the Data Sciences
+- MCIS 540: Programming for the Data Sciences

-- CIS 530: Introduction to Data Analytics for Business
+- MCIS 530: Introduction to Data Analytics for Business